marcaddeo/marc.cx/content/articles/auto-renewing-ssl-certs-on-nginx-with-lets-encrypt.md

 ---

 > [!WARNING]
-> This article is out of date and should not longer be used.
+> This article is out of date and should no longer be used.

 # Auto Renewing SSL Certs on NGINX with Let's Encrypt